talsraviv/from-thinking-to-coding/1-create-a-spec/scope-and-constraints.md

 - What are best practices for the chosen technologies that we must incorporate

-## Important to read @self-sufficiency.md here
+## Important to read @self-sufficiency/ here

-Design this in a way to really empower an ai coding agent to be self sufficient
+Design this in a way to really empower an ai coding agent to be self sufficient.

+## Important to read @engineering-principles/ here

+System design decisions should follow the principles.